Appearance

 - Use PascalCase for keys and kebab-case for values.

-- Do not put PII or sensitive data in tags — they're accessible to many AWS services including billing.
+- Do not put PII or sensitive data in tags, which are accessible to many AWS services including billing.

 Required Tags